-In 1987, Dublin composer Michael McGlynn founded ANÚNA and the name was derived from the Irish An Uaithne, a collective term for the three ancient types of Irish music Suantraí (lullaby), Geantraí (happy song) and Goltraí (lament).
-The music they perform is composed by Michael McGlynn and includes reconstructions of medieval song from Ireland and traditional arrangements.
+Irish composer Michael McGlynn founded ANÚNA in 1987 in an effort to create a choral voice for his homeland.
+The name was derived from An Uaithne, a collective term for the three ancient types of Irish music - Suantraí (lullaby), Geantraí (happy song) and Goltraí (lament).
+Today Anúna is the parent ensemble of the ANÚNA COLLECTIVE which includes the ensembles Systir and M’ANAM.

-The ensemble have sung on many of the greatest stages in the world including the Concertgebouw (Amsterdam), the National Centre for the Performing Arts in Beijing, Orchard Hall Tokyo, Radio City Music Hall in New York and Minneapolis Symphony Hall.
+ANÚNA have sung on many of the greatest stages in the world including the Concertgebouw (Amsterdam), the National Centre for the Performing Arts in Beijing, Orchard Hall Tokyo, Radio City Music Hall in New York and Minneapolis Symphony Hall.
 The group have headlined at the BBC Proms at the Royal Albert Hall.

 In February 2017 ANÚNA performed in collaboration with a full Noh theatrical company for the play Takahime, a Japanese adaptation of W.B.
 Yeats' At the Hawk's Well in Tokyo, and in December 2024 performed “Yuki-onna / The Snow Woman” at Sumida Hall in Tokyo.